Haf-Linger/XppCssCheck/README.md

 ## What is this?
 The **XppCssCheck** allows you to syntax check a CSS file used for XPP.

-It will check:
+It will:
-* the overall syntax of the file
+* check the overall syntax of the file.
-* warn if it finds a property that is not supported by XPP
+* give a warning if it finds a property that is not supported by XPP.
-* error if it finds a value that does not match the pattern for this particular value.
+* give an error message if it finds a value that does not match the pattern for this particular value.
 * report line numbers where errors or warnings occurred.

 You can run the tool from the command line.
-In that case the messages are output on the console.
+In this case the messages are output on the console.

 But it works a lot better when you run the tool within an editor like Notepad++.
 The errors/warnings will be output in the notepad++ console window.